 If you love to eat cheese you'll be glad to hear that it's a large part of a keto diet menu and is one of the best keto-friendly foods.

 However, there are some types that will knock you out of ketosis.

-Before you go out and stock up your cheese box, it doesn’t mean that every single cheese is keto-friendly but there are lots of great options that you can enjoy, so what is the best cheese for keto?
+Before you go out and stock up on cheese, remember that not every single type of cheese is keto-friendly.
+There are lots of great options that you can enjoy, so what is the best cheese for keto?

 There are also so many varieties of cheese, strong cheese, soft cheese, creamy cheese, sweet cheese; there’s something for every palette.
 Additionally, cheese is sugar-free and generally low-carb.
 It also contains healthy fats crucial to keep you in ketosis.

-Of course, if you have a sensitivity to dairy, you won’t be able to eat cow’s cheese (unless you know you can have it in limited quantities), but if not and if you’re on Keto – read on to find out the types of cheeses you can enjoy.
+Of course, if you have a sensitivity to dairy, you won’t be able to eat cow’s cheese (unless you know you can have it in limited quantities).
+But if not, and if you’re on Keto – read on to find out more about the types of cheese you can enjoy.